alvinnm/Reddit-Clone/README.md

 # MockForum
-A mockup of how Reddit would look in SQL
+A mockup of how Reddit would look in SQL.